mootw/snout-scout/scouting.md

 Example: 2023
 - Cubes and cones.
 We could collect a separate event for ["Scored Cone", "Scored Cube", "Scored High", "Scored Middle", "Scored Low", "Inake", "Fumble"]
 - CONSIDER NOT collecting the type of game piece that has been intaked
-- Post match survey: climbing level, did play defense, apparent driving skill, note any issues or downtime, have an extra comments box, note fouls
+- Post match survey: preloaded game piece, climbing level, did play defense, apparent driving skill, note any issues, have an extra comments box, note fouls

 # Human PIT scouting
 - DO collect pictures